Brest tramway: Construction

-Construction work on the platform began in early 2010, followed in June by laying the foundation stone for the maintenance center.
+For Line A, construction work on the platform began in early 2010, followed in June by laying the foundation stone for the maintenance center.
 The site of the maintenance center is marked by shell demining operations from World War II when the city had been bombed for nearly four years.
 The demining operations that took place from August 2009 to March 2010 were necessary to remove 16.5 tons of explosives and demolish 11 blockhouses.
 The first rail was laid and welded by the end of August 2010.
 Overall, the work in 2010 was devoted to the construction of the platform and the laying of the tracks, while the work in 2011 was devoted to the installation of equipment and the electrical supply, signaling and the development of stations.

 In February 2010, a controversy broke out over the choice of the supplier of the granite slabs that decorate the public spaces within the tram network, Eurovia, the Chinese company that won the tender for supplying the granite, was chosen because it was more competitive in price, which was seen by some as ignoring the local granite providers and affecting the sustainable development plans.
 In May, the metropolis announced that local companies would win part of the contracts, in particular the paving of the Place de Strasbourg.

-On the night of August 22 to 23, 2011, a major stage of the work was completed with the installation of the new deck of the Recouvrance bridge, the old deck dating from 1954 with limited tonnage (3.5 tonnes) was replaced for a new structure, making it possible to support the 40 tonnes of a tram train, and equipped with cantilevers for pedestrians on either side.
+On the night of 22 to 23 August 2011, a major stage of the work was completed with the installation of the new deck of the Recouvrance bridge, the old deck dating from 1954 with limited tonnage (3.5 tonnes) was replaced for a new structure, making it possible to support the 40 tonnes of a tram train, and equipped with cantilevers for pedestrians on either side.
 At the end of November 2011, it was announced that the tram would have 28 stations, with the entry into service in 2012 of the Kerlaurent station, whose name was initially attributed to the Eau Blanche station, originally defined as a "reserve" station of the branch of Guipavas, but whose construction of 300 homes nearby motivated the metropolis to build it immediately.

-The final phase testing the line operation took place from 5 June to 22 June 2012.
+The final phase for testing operation on Line A took place from 5 June to 22 June 2012.